GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 "But you said-"

 "I told you not to eat the apple, yet by the very nature I've designed, you in freedom ate.
-Now eat and drink of the Earth you've been given, then we'll head home -- together."
+Now eat and drink of the Earth you've been given, then we'll head home -- together.
+I love you."

-"I think I understand now."
+"I understand now."

 And so the Wolf and the Lamb, Man and God shared of their oceans.
 And the world was Flattened.
 Amen.